 7 'Japanese' Foods No One Eats in Japan

 When you think of Japanese food, what do you normally think of?
-Maybe sushi and a clear broth soup, or how about sitting at a large table with people you don't know with a chef that cooks your meal in front of you?
+Maybe sushi and teriyaki-drenched chicken, or how about sitting at a large table with people you don't know with a chef that cooks your meal in front of you?
 Like many other foods from around the world, America has changed and tweaked dishes that are traditionally Japanese to make them fit the American palate and lifestyle.
 You likely won't find similar creations in Japan.

-Here are some of the Americanized Japanese foods that no one actually eats, or eats very differently in Japan, according to Japanese chefs and experts.
-(Also check out 6 'Mexican' Dishes No One Eats in Mexico.)
+Here are some more of the Americanized Japanese foods that no one actually eats, or eats very differently in Japan, according to Japanese chefs, experts, and locals.

 This probably isn't a shock, but California rolls didn't originate in Japan.
 The American favorite actually came about in the 1960s at Tokyo Kaikan, a restaurant in the Little Tokyo area of Los Angeles.
 As the story goes, the chef at the restaurant was looking for a replacement for tuna and used avocado and cooked crab to give the roll seafood flavor without actually using raw fish, which most Americans were not comfortable with yet.